-The Spree river flows through Berlin and there are lots of canals and waterways on which you can take a boat tour.
+The Spree River flows through Berlin, and there are lots of canals and waterways on which you can take a boat tour.
 It’s quite relaxing on a warm day.

 A great summertime activity involves hanging out on “the beach.”
-Various areas of the riverbank (especially in the area across from the main train station) have “beach bars” where people lounge in beach chairs, drink beer, and soak up the sun.
+Various areas of the riverbank (especially across from the main train station) have “beach bars” where people lounge in beach chairs, drink beer, and soak up the sun.

-The biggest and most impressive church in Berlin, The Dom was built at the turn of the 20th century as an expression of imperial power.
-It’s located next to the museum island in Mitte, entrance is €5, and you can climb to the top of the dome for a beautiful view over the Berlin center.
+The biggest and most impressive cathedral in Berlin, The Dom was built at the turn of the 20th century as an expression of imperial power.
+It’s located next to the museum island in Mitte and you can climb to the top of the dome for a beautiful view over Berlin’s center.

-Topography of Terror – This open-air museum documents the terror and horror of the Nazi regime.
+This open-air museum documents the terror and horror of the Nazi regime.
 The SS and the Reich Security Main Office were located on this spot.
 It also consists of excavated prison cells that were located under a remaining stretch of the Berlin Wall.